Fields to Forks Conference Cover

 Registration is required.

-Join us for Fields to Forks: Building Local Food Partnerships, a dynamic half‑day conference designed to strengthen connections between farmers, chefs, restaurants, and food professionals across our region.
+Join us for Fields to Forks: Building Local Food Partnerships, a dynamic half‑day conference, in partnership with the Sullivan County Visitor's Association, designed to strengthen connections between farmers, chefs, restaurants, and food professionals across our region.
 This interactive event brings together leaders in agriculture and hospitality to explore how local farms and culinary businesses can collaborate to build a stronger, fresher, and more resilient food system.

 Held in person at The Arnold House, the morning features two concurrent workshop tracks—one tailored for chefs, restaurant owners, and food service managers, and the other designed specifically for farmers and food producers interested in selling to restaurants, hotels, and institutions.